A Comprehensive Guide to Architecture Services Pricing Models and Costs

 RESEARCH AND COMPARE MARKET RATES

-Investigate the typical fees charged by architects in your area for projects similar in size and scope to yours.
+Look up the typical fees charged by architects in your area for projects similar in size and scope to yours.
 This market research will give you a benchmark for negotiating a fair and competitive fee.

 DISCUSS THE PRICING MODEL AND SCOPE OF SERVICES